-stuff has felt more timely, I haven’t posted much on comics — but if I were a tag cloud that would probably be the biggest label on me.
+For a good while now, I’ve been stockpiling material to share on the blog.
+Perhaps because other stuff has felt more timely, I haven’t posted much about comics — but if I were a tag cloud that would probably be the biggest label on me.

-For nearly 40 years, Western published a series called March of Comics with a rotating cast of such features as Donald Duck, Roy Rogers, Bugs Bunny, Little Lulu, and Woody Woodpecker, not all of them alliterative.
-I’m going to do my best to make this month a “March of Comics” on the blog.
+Western, a company you may know from Little Golden Books or comics, puzzles, and more released under the Whitman name, published a series called March of Comics with a rotating cast of such features as Donald Duck, Roy Rogers, Bugs Bunny, Little Lulu, and Woody Woodpecker — not all of them alliterative — over nearly 40 years beginning in 1946.
+I’m going to do my best to make this month a “March of Comics” here.
 Almost every day should bring a review; anecdotes from my time spent reading comics, studying the art form, and working in the industry; or at least a gallery of favorite covers.

-Since yesterday’s installment — what I hope will be the first in a series of essays on my relationship to comics — is focused on DC and Marvel, today I’m running the cover of a Harvey one-shot that celebrated the centennial of the National League; it was dated June but published in March 1976, per the Newsstand at Mike's Amazing World of Comics, as a special issue sporting a variety of covers spotlighting different NL teams.
+Since yesterday’s first installment of what hopefully will be a slate of essays on my relationship to comics is focused on DC and Marvel, above I’ve run the cover of a Harvey one-shot that celebrated the centennial of the National League — dated June but published in March 1976, per the Newsstand at Mike’s Amazing World of Comics, a special issue sporting a variety of covers spotlighting different NL teams.
 With spring training underway and my Phillies looking to repeat a World Series win, it’s especially apt, on top of being another personal golden oldie that I hadn’t seen for decades before tracking it down via The Grand Comics Database.

 Related: DC in ’76 • Finding It • Comics of March